 "After you finish your lunch, take a brisk walk for five to 30 minutes (depending on your schedule)," says Garner.
 "Not only will this help you to move more throughout the day, but it will also aid in digestion and boost your energy."

-"Long periods of sitting make your glutes stop firing like they should," explains Garner.
+"Long periods of sitting make your glutes stop firing as they should," explains Garner.
 "This can lead to multiple issues, but most noticeable is lower-back pain.
 Get your glutes going, and take the stairs.
 This is a great way to train your legs and keep those calories burning throughout the day."

 "Keeping yourself properly hydrated will not only aid in fat loss, but it will also help to keep your energy levels up from a day of sitting," says Garner.
-"Get yourself a bottle to track your levels, as you're probably not drinking nearly as much as you thought.
+"Get yourself a bottle to track your levels, as you're probably not drinking nearly as much water as you thought.
 This also gives you another reason to get up and move to fill up your bottle throughout the day."